1959 Viqueque rebellion: Politics

+Prior to World War II, the preceding East Timorese rebellion of 1911–1912 had devastated East Timor when the Portuguese colonial administration completed its pacification of the colony, replacing hereditary native liurais (chiefs) with client kings loyal to Lisbon.
+Nevertheless, the failure of the rebellion was crucial in kickstarting the national awakening of the East Timorese people as distinct from both their Portuguese rulers and the proto-Indonesian Dutch-ruled West Timorese.

 Unlike in other parts of Southeast Asia, the Japanese Occupation of East Timor did not spark the start of Timorese nationalism.
 It also did not result in many Timorese organizing anti-colonial movements or collaborating with the Japanese to achieve independence once the Japanese had triumphed over the Allies.
 While in other parts of Southeast Asia, the colonizers had to contend with nationalist leaders and groups fighting or negotiating for independence from them as part of this global shift towards decolonization.
 In East Timor, the Portuguese were doing the opposite, they were re-asserting their authority.
 Hence, an authoritarian type of government was re-introduced, which mirrored the Portuguese fascist government that had been in power since 1930.
 In 1950, as part of Portugal's desire to project a different international image, all Portuguese colonies including East Timor were no longer called colonies but ‘overseas provinces.’
 The change in name did not result in a loosening of the repressive regime.
-As in pre-war days, the Portuguese governor was in charge of Timor but there was also a Timorese system of hierarchy where power was in the hands of the liurai (chief).
+As in pre-war days, the Portuguese governor was in charge of Timor but there was also a Timorese system of hierarchy where power was in the hands of the liurai.

 Economy

 The war was a catastrophe for the East Timorese economy as infrastructure and plantations were now in ruins.
 To make matters worse, Portugal was economically weakened by the war in Europe.
 Moreover, the Marshall Plan, which was an aid programme by the United States of America (USA) to assist European countries to rebuild their economies, was not extended to Portugal.
 In addition, as Portugal was still a fascist state, the other Western European countries were reluctant to have any dealings with it.
 Due to the lack of funds from Portugal and the fact that the Timorese were too poor to be taxed, the governor had to rely on forced labour that was arranged by the liurai to rebuild roads, buildings and bridges that had been destroyed.
 Overall, from 1945 till 1959, the Portuguese spent most of whatever funds they were allocated on rebuilding the capital, and the rest was divided between developing the interior and the agriculture sector.
 The latter did see improvements that helped to avert a famine.
 In 1952, funds were also channelled for the first liceu (middle school), which was set up in Dili, and four years later to a vocational school that was started.
-In short, the Portuguese developed East Timor's economy at a ‘snail’s pace’.
+In short, the Portuguese developed East Timor's economy at a ‘snail's pace’.